Jtachan/PyBaseExtended/docs/about.md

 ### with pip <small>recommended</small>

-_PyBackport_ is published as a Python package in PyPI and can be installed via `pip`.
+_PyBackport_ is published as a [Python package](https://pypi.org/project/PyBackport/) in PyPI and can be installed via pip.

 ```shell
 pip install py-backport